luyadev/luya/docs/guide/concept-depandsync.md

 ![luya-proxy](https://raw.githubusercontent.com/luyadev/luya/master/docs/guide/img/luya-proxy.gif "LUYA Proxy Sync")

-We have built a sync command to sync the database and files from PROD to any local client.
-In order to setup this command log in to the admin interface of your PROD / Server website, navigat to System -> Machines and create a new one, you will need the identfier and token.
+We have developed a sync command to synchronize the database and files from the production environment to a number of local clients.
+In order to set up this command, log in to the admin interface of your website on the production server, navigat to System -> Machines and create a new one.
+You will have to copy the identfier and token that is generated in the next step.

-Now run `./vendor/bin/luya admin/proxy` you will have to enter the url of your prod env like `https://luya.io` and then enter machine and identifier you get from the previous step.
+Now run the `./vendor/bin/luya admin/proxy` command.
+You will have to enter the URL of your production environment (like `https://luya.io`) and then enter the machine and identifier from the previous step.